-Origin: Jardini Arowanas are found in Northeastern Australia and were all wild fish, but now they are being bred on fish farms.
+Origin: Jardini Arowanas are found in Northeastern Australia and were all wild fish, but now they are being bred and raised on fish farms.

-And now you can find them living in a few aquariums all over the world.
+And so now you can find them living in a few aquariums all over the world.

 Maximum Size: In an aquarium this Arowana could grow to be 36" long, and sometimes larger if fed properly, and if the water quality is good.

 Behaviors: Arowanas are usually semi-aggressive fish.

 The main thing is, they'll eat just about any other fish that will fit into their big mouths.

 They are also fabulously powerful jumpers, and so their aquarium must always be covered tightly.

 Compatibility: Some recommended tankmates include, Knifefish, Plecos, Catfish, and Bichirs that are big enough not to be swallowed by the Arowana!

 Click here to read more about compatible groups of pet fish.